 7. PROGRAM

 The symposium will include oral and poster sessions, with ample free time for discussion.
-Additional activities will include an opening icebreaker (evening of Monday 21st), a conference dinner in Hatfield College (Thursday 24th) and a mid-week excursion on Wednesday 23rd to explore the glacial history and glacial geomorphology of palaeo-ice stream beds in northern England, including a visit to the UNESCO World Heritage site of ‘Hadrian’s Wall’.
+Additional activities will include an opening icebreaker (evening of Monday 21st), a conference dinner in the Great Hall of Durham Castle (Thursday 24th) and a mid-week excursion on Wednesday 23rd to explore the glacial history and glacial geomorphology of palaeo-ice stream beds in northern England, including a visit to the UNESCO World Heritage site of ‘Hadrian’s Wall’.

 8. VENUE